-Canon G1 X Mark II versus Canon G3 X
+Canon G1 X Mark II vs G3X

-The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G3 X. Three consecutive views from the front, the top, and the rear side are shown.
-All size dimensions are rounded to the nearest millimeter.
+The side-by-side display below illustrates the physical size and weight of the Canon G1 X Mark II and the Canon G3 X. The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G3 X is notably larger (10 percent) than the Canon G1 X Mark II.
 Moreover, the G3X is markedly heavier (33 percent) than the G1X Mark II.
 It is noteworthy in this context that the G3X is splash and dust-proof, while the G1X Mark II does not feature any corresponding weather-sealing.